Umoxfo/CrossLite/Readme.md

 ### CrossLite
 CrossLite is an open source, minimal library to allow .NET applications to store, fetch and translate data in SQLite 3 databases.This library is very similar to Entity Framework by Microsoft, but much more lightweight and supports SQLite CodeFirst.
 Unlike Entity Framework however, all references to data are not stored by this library.
 When you query for an entity, it comes directly from the database, regardless to whether that entity has a reference already.
+__Please bear with my as I complete this Readme, it is still a work in progress__.

+### Requirements
+ * System.Data.SQLite v 1.0.99
+ * .NET 4.5.2 or newer

 ### Basic Read Query Example
 ```C#